JamieB92/milestone-project-one/README.md

  * Select the Main branch
  * Click save
  * Page will refresh once site is published.
- * It will now show the live avtive site.
+ * It will now show the live active site.

  The live link to Explore the Mournes can be found at: https://jamieb92.github.io/milestone-project-one/